Dirac-type Problem of Rainbow matchings and Hamilton cycles in Random Graphs: Preliminary Results

 \subsection{Typical properties of graphs}

-In this section, we collect some useful properties of a typical sequence of independent samples of $G(n,p)$, which are regarded as ``colors'', on the same vertex set $V=[n]$.
-First, we show that the degrees are concentrated.
+In this section, we collect some useful properties of a family of graphs on the same vertex set $V=[n]$.
+First, we show that for a family of $\mathrm{poly}(n)$ independent samples of random graph $G(n,p)$ on $[n]$, all the degrees in each graph are concentrated.